lsst-dm/dmtn-055/index.rst

         Define a new :py:class:`Dataset` subclass dyamically with the given name, with instances of the new class required to hold instances of exactly the given :py:class:`Unit` subclasses (via a named attribute for each :py:class:`Unit` subclass).

+    .. py:attribute:: creator

+        Optional.
+A pointer to the :py:class:`Quantum` object that represents the processing steps that (will) produce this dataset.

+    .. py:attribute:: consumers

+        A (possibly empty) set of :py:class:`Quantum` objects that represent the processing steps that use this dataset as an input.

 .. py:class:: Unit

     :py:class:`Unit` is the base of a single-level hierarchy of largely predefined classes that define a static data model.
 Each concrete :py:class:`Unit` subclass represents a type of unit of data, such as visits, sensors, or patches of sky, and instances of those classes represent *actual* visits, sensors, or patches of sky.